lerignoux/family-ai/Readme.md

 The personal assistant web app.

 ## whisper:
-A speech to text utility
+A speech to text utility using [whisper](https://github.com/openai/whisper)

 ## Coqui TTS:
-A text to speech utility
+A text to speech utility using [coqui TTS](https://github.com/coqui-ai/TTS)

 ### Api usage:
 see Swagger available at `http://localhost:5174/docs#`